Skip to content

 1. With an MPA complementary/dual degree program, you'll have increased career opportunities in competitive fields after graduation.

 Obtaining two prestigious master’s degrees will give you a significant advantage if you are planning to work in a competitive field.
-On Devex, a media platform for global development, one article lists an MPA and an MBA as two of the most in-demand graduate degrees for global or international development professionals.
+Devex, a media platform for global development, lists an MPA and an MBA as two of the most in-demand graduate degrees for global or international development professionals.

 These two graduate degrees have the benefit of being in high demand across a broad variety of sectors, as well, and obtaining both degrees will provide you with skills that are applicable even in very specialized fields and will make your resume stand out to future employers — and who doesn't want that?